 A typical retreat weekend begins with a 6:30 or 7:00 p.m. supper on Friday evening.
 Throughout the weekend a number of conferences are given, typically between three and five.
-Prayer experiences are led by staff members and liturgy is provided.
+Prayer experiences are led by staff members and/or presenters and liturgy, or time to attend a liturgy outside of St. Anthony’s is provided.
 Ample time is allotted for personal prayer, reflection, and rest.
-The programs usually conclude with the noon meal following the Sunday morning liturgy.
+The programs usually conclude with the noon meal on Sunday morning.

 A silent retreat is one in which we request those attending to maintain silence from after the opening orientation session until the closing liturgy.
 An atmosphere of silence promotes an environment of deep listening.
 Such deep listening is useful for rest of body and soul, and attentiveness to the presence and action of God.
 Please note not all of our retreats are silent, but those that are will be labeled as such.